Buckwheat vs Oatmeal - Health impact and Nutrition Comparison

 Buckwheat and oat flours are commonly used instead of wheat flour.
 People who have celiac disease can consume buckwheat and oat flour because they are gluten-free.

 These flours are suitable for pancakes.
 Buckwheat has a lower glycemic index than oats, ideal for people who have type 2 diabetes.

 Buckwheat has a lower glycemic index compared to oatmeal.
 The difference that exists between them is remarkable.
 Buckwheat is categorized as a low glycemic index food with a GI of 54 whereas, oatmeal has a glycemic index of 79 which is categorized as high glycemic index food.

 When it comes to the calorie content, oatmeal is lower in calories compared to buckwheat.
-Oatmeal has 68 calories per 100g compared to buckwheat which has nearly 5x more calories than oatmeal, it has 343 calories per 100g.
+Oatmeal has 68 calories per 100g compared to buckwheat which has nearly 5x more calories than oatmeal, and it has 343 calories per 100g.

 Carbs and fibers

-Fibers are part of the carbohydrate profile thus buckwheat is richer in fibers compared to oatmeal.
+Fibers are part of the carbohydrate profile; thus, buckwheat is richer in fibers compared to oatmeal.
 The amount of fiber present in 100g of buckwheat satisfies 40% of the daily recommended value of fiber compared to oatmeal that only satisfies 8% of that value.